ailispaw/rexray-barge/README.md

 ## Notes

-- To dettach the volume from the VM, stop all containers with the volume.
+- To dettach the VMDK(volume) from the VM, stop all containers with the volume.
+It will just dettach the VMDK, not remove from your local disk.
+See also [Ignore Used Count](http://rexray.readthedocs.io/en/stable/user-guide/config/#ignore-used-count) option.

+- `docker volume rm <volume>` will remove the volume from the list of Docker volumes and the VMDK from your local disk as well.
+You can set [Disable Remove](http://rexray.readthedocs.io/en/stable/user-guide/config/#disable-remove) option to disable it.

-- You have to stop containers with the volume before `vagrant destoroy`, because the volume has been attached to the VM and it will be removed.
+- The VMDK(volume) will be removed on `vagrant destoroy` unless you stop containers with the volume in advance of it, because `vagrant destoroy` will remove all attached virtual disks in the VM.

+- The VMDK(volume) can be re-used only while VBoxSVC daemon is up.
+You can see the VMDK in the VirtualBox Media Manager and the volume in the list of Docker volumes.
+Otherwise VirtualBox will release the VMDK and it won't be re-attached, and you can't use the volume again.
+H'm.